The Emergence of the Software Bill of Material

 Understanding the Different Levels of Software Bill of Material

-There are multiple Software Bill of Materials produced at different levels of the software stack.
+Multiple Software Bill of Materials are produced at different levels of the software stack.
 The following SBOMS are needed to have a complete audit trail of the entire supply chain used to create a single artifact (microservice, binary, library, etc.):

 At the lowest level, the supply chain starts at the underlying hardware used, for example, the processor type (amd64 vs arm64).
 Yes, this level of the stack can also have vulnerabilities.
 However, this information is not currently gathered by default, even though the SBOM schema can store it.
 In CycloneDX this data is stored as Components.